apprenda/kismatic-distro-packages/README.md

 [![Build Status](https://snap-ci.com/UCrOoZjLpiJ9te5hUCgFhosqKnGoSycwMvONJhWQ9o4/build_image)](https://snap-ci.com/apprenda/kismatic-distro-packages/branch/master)

+## Note: This project is no longer maintained.
+Official DEB/RPM packages are now available from the Kubernetes project.

 The goal of this document is to describe the process to build, release and consume new Kismatic packages that contain Kubernetes, Calico, Etcd and Docker components required for [Kismatic Enterprise Toolkit](https://github.com/apprenda/kismatic)

 https://github.com/apprenda/kismatic-distro-packages